caltechlibrary/t2t3_dataset_web_apps/presentation1.md

 Follow along at <https://caltechlibrary.github.io/t2t3_dataset_web_apps/presentation1.html>

-You can download the presentation in a zip file at <https://github.com/caltechlibrary/t2t3_dataset_web_apps/releases>
+Download the presentation zip file at <https://github.com/caltechlibrary/t2t3_dataset_web_apps/releases>

-# Getting started, requirements
+# Getting started

 ### You probably already have these, if not install them

+- A computer running macOS, Lunix or Raspberry Pi OS
 - Terminal application
 - [Text Editor](https://vscodium.com/)
 - [Web Browser](https://www.mozilla.org/en-US/firefox/new/) (I'm assuming Firefox for this tutorial)

-### You will need to install dataset
+### Install dataset

-- [Dataset](https://caltechlibrary.github.io/dataset), get the latest release
+- <https://github.com/caltechlibrary/dataset/releases>, get the latest v2 release

 We can start our first iteration of our application once you have these available.

-# Getting started, four parts

-1. What are we building, how will we build it?
-2. Setting up our web service
-3. Creating our static content
-4. Enhancements with Web Components

 # Part 1: What are we building?

 GOAL: A simple web application that lets us curate a list of recipes.

+We're going start from the backend and spend most of our time on the front end.

 # Part 1.1: What are the parts of our application?

 1. A web service for managing the recipe collection
-2. A way to browse recipes by name
+2. A page to browse recipes by name
 3. A page to display a recipe
-4. A web form for adding or edit our recipes
+4. A page and web form to add or edit a recipe

 # Part 1.1: What is a recipe?

-- A "key", the unique identifier of a recipe
+- A "key", the unique identifier of a recipe (url friendly)
-- A name
+- A name (human friendly and readable)
 - A list of ingredients and measures (CSV data)
 - A procedure describing the preparation process (text)

-# Part 1.1: Strategy
+# Part 1.1: Basic Strategy

 1. Setting up our web service
 2. Sketch your app using HTML